Kishare/my-react/README.md

 * event-form
   - contains the form and shows the specific events linked to the query the user has typed in the searchbar
-* events
-  - contains initial events
 * navbar
   - contains the navbar

 ## Features

 * Events
   - Events are shown in function of what the user types in the search bar.
-There are also initial results before the user types anything.